Andrettin/Wyrmsun/readme.txt

 - Added the Yngling dynasty for the Yngling Tribe, Norway, Sweden and Vestfold (+1 food for Farms).
 - Added the Skjoldung dynasty for the Skeldung Tribe and Denmark (+2 armor for infantry).
 - Added the Habsburg dynasty for Austria, Carinthia, Germany and the Holy Roman Empire (+10 HP for cavalry).
+- Added the Hohenstaufen dynasty for Germany, the Holy Roman Empire and Swabia (+2 armor for cavalry).

 -----------------------------------------------------------------------
 - 5.3.2